 Mother had no idea when or where her dad had purchased the stand but was pretty sure that he didn’t have it until after my grandmother had died.
 Putting research together from the internet, the Ferguson Brothers Manufactoring Co. operated from 1898 to 1953 in Hoboken, New Jersey.
 This stand, most likely, was a Depression era piece.

 What a nice little piece it turned out to be!
 I love the little V-shaped shelf at the bottom, holding a stash of vintage books.
-A rescued brick from my old high school from an old friend, sits on top of the “humidor”, topped off with a cross from another friend.
+A rescued brick from my old high school friend, sits on top of the “humidor”, topped off with a cross from another friend.

 I sent Mother a photo of it after its renovation.
 She promptly called and said she wanted it back.
 Fat chance!
 Wasn’t happening! 🙂 The little stand had found its home!